dmolinagarcia/dromaius816/docs/README_journal.md

 > To use it, each device must have, and call, its create_history function in signal_history.
 >
 > I have added logic analyzer to Minimal 65816, seems to work.
 Biggest next achievement is to add buses as a single line in the analyzer.
+>

+---

+### ✅ **14 / FEB / 2025**
+> **Logic Analyzer**
+> This took a while!.
+Buses are added to the logic analyzer.
+If all signals of a bus (DB0:7 or AB0:15) are added into the LA, they get compacted into a single bus.
+On each transition, the value of the bus in hexadecimal is plotted.
+Right now, busses are hardcoded.
+This could be enhanced in the future.

 ## ✅ **Pending Tasks**